 - Cost to start: $5 and up

 When people or businesses need to move from one location to another, one of the most time-consuming tasks is packing.
-As the owner of a packing business, you can provide the service of packing boxes for clients and let someone else take care of the moving part.
+As the owner of a packing business, you can provide the service of packing boxes for clients and letting someone else take care of the moving part.
 This kind of business would do especially well in areas where families move a lot, such as near military bases.

 How To Start a Packing Services Business

 If you have a computer and a printer, you can print out low-cost flyers to hand out around town.
-You can also place a Craigslist service ad for $5 and look in the Gigs section of Craigslist for available packing jobs.
+You can also place a Craigslist service ad for $5 and look in the gigs section of Craigslist for available packing jobs.
 Ideally, your clients will provide the packing supplies for you.
 If not, consider adjusting your pricing to cover supplies.
 If your first job doesn’t include supplies, you might be able to get moving boxes for free if you check with liquor stores and other retailers in your area.
 You can also register on Freecycle to find people who have free moving boxes or packing supplies.